Trailer Maintenance Tips

 Test Breakaway System

 It is also a good idea to test the breakaway system on a semi regular basis.
 Electric over hydraulic brakes should always be operable whenever you are driving.
-Towing a load that is heavier than your car without brakes is very dangerous.
+Towing a load that is heavier than your car without brakes or with inefficient brakes is very dangerous.
 If you are unsure of how to service your own brakes, it’s better and safer to give the job to a professional.

 Keep Trailer Parts Greased

 In addition to the breaking parts mentioned above, features like a winch, ball hitch, springs and tongue jack all require lubrication and you should keep them greased throughout the year.
 It’s a good idea to make lubricating your trailer’s moving parts an important part of your routine before each long trip.
-One of the most important parts to lubricate are the wheel bearings which we explain further below.
+Depending on your trailer type or build, a very important part to lubricate are the wheel bearings.
+However, with some European wheel drums, the bearings are sealed and do not require greasing.

 Trailer Wheel and Tire Maintenance:

-The wheels on your trailer are connected to the axle by means of the wheel hub.
+The wheels on your trailer are connected to the axle by means of the wheel hub/drum.
 Since the wheels are extremely important to your trailer’s ability to function properly.
-It’s a fairly straightforward procedure to pull the hub apart and check on it as part of your regular trailer maintenance.
+It’s important to remove the wheel and inspect the drum every once in a while and rotate your wheels front to back or side to side.

 First, you will need to jack up the trailer and remove the wheel.
 Remember that when the trailer’s wheels are off the ground it’s potentially unstable, so make sure you always work well back from it and no part of your body is underneath it at any time.